-Save the shipping box and material for future use, in case the unit may have to be shipped back to Utah Scientific.
+NOTE: Save the shipping box and material for future use in case the unit may have to be shipped back to Utah Scientific.

-Caution: The Utah-400 528 router system weighs approximately 300 pounds
+CAUTION: A fully loaded Utah-400 528 router system weighs approximately 230 pounds.

 Each router is wrapped in anti-static plastic prior to boxing up.
 The following illustration shows the typical packaging of a single Utah-400 router.